Jackhammer2025/fps-game/README.md

 ## Play the Game

-You can play the game online at: [https://[your-username].github.io/fps-game/](https://[your-username].github.io/fps-game/)
+You can play the game online at: [https://Jackhammer2025.github.io/fps-game/](https://Jackhammer2025.github.io/fps-game/)

-(After publishing to GitHub Pages, replace [your-username] with your actual GitHub username)

 ## Development